Ferris-Labs/site-draft/content/en/docs/Developer_Guide/Secrets.md

 ---

+> ADDED BY NIKOLA

+### Service secrets

+Uploaded/synced with rest of service scripts as `secrets.json` file.
+Stored encrypted in database and are passed to the scripts at run time.

+### Project Secrets

+Created by uploading JSON file on the project secrets tab on the UI.

+Can be accessed using `ferris_ef.context.secrets.get('secret_name')`

+Can be set using `context.secrets.set("secret_name", {"somekey":"someval"}, "project")`

+### Platform Secrets

+Created by uploading JSON file on the Vault->Secrets page.

+Can be accessed using `ferris_ef.context.secrets.get('secret_name')`

+Can be set using `context.secrets.set("secret_name", {"somekey":"someval"}, "platform")`

+*When accessing secrets using `ferris_ef.context.secrets.get('secret_name')` it will first lookup for `secret_name` within service secrets, then project and finally platform*

+> END OF ADDED BY NIKOLA

 Secrets are the ability to deal with sensitive data through scripts (secrets.json) needed for package execution, such as:

 - Database Passwords